mbierman/homebridge-installer/README.md

 If you need to reset the container (stop and remove and try again) run the following commands.

 WARNING: if you use these commands you are stopping and removing the container.
-Don't do this unless you are sure that you don't mind potentially losing stuff.
-If you haven't managed to get the Controller running then there is probably no harm in going forward.
+Don't do this unless you are sure that you don't mind potentially losing your homebridge configuration.
+If you haven't managed to get the Controller running then there is probably no harm in this: nothing to lose.

 Otherwise, only do this if you know at least a little bit about what you are doing.
 And always backup.

 ```
+# This stops the homebridge container and removes it to get you back to a clean state.
-sudo docker-compose down && sudo docker container stop homebridge && sudo docker container rm homebridge && sudo docker image rm oznu/homebridge && sudo docker system prune && sudo systemctl stop docker
+sudo docker-compose down && sudo docker container stop homebridge && \
+sudo docker container rm homebridge && sudo docker image rm oznu/homebridge && sudo docker system prune && sudo systemctl stop docker

+# this removes the startup script
 rm /home/pi/.firewalla/config/post_main.d/start_homebridge.sh
 ```